 Climate change impacts, including sea level rise, more frequent and intense storm events, increased flooding, and erosion affect both open coastal areas and inland waterways in California.
-The seawall is located at the base of a coastal bluff adjoining a tidally influenced beach along the Pacific Ocean and is subject to wave run-up and impact during high tide periods.
+The seawall and seacave/notch fill are located at the base of a coastal bluff adjoining a tidally influenced beach along the Pacific Ocean and are subject to wave run-up and impact during high tide periods.

-In 2012, the San Diego Association of Governments (SANDAG) Regional Sand Project dredged and placed several hundred thousand cubic yards of beach-quality sand along the Solana Beach shoreline and to the north.
+In 2012, the San Diego Association of Governments (SANDAG) Regional Sand Project dredged and placed several hundred thousand cubic yards of beach quality sand along the Solana Beach shoreline and to the north.
 By 2014, approximately 4 feet of sand had been lost due to tidal action; however, by 2016, sand movement along the littoral cell that includes Solana Beach had returned this section of coastline to 2013 levels, which have since remained consistent.
 The erosion rates for the lower coastal bluff are primarily affected by sand levels on the beach (high sand levels both cover the beach cobbles that are located on top of bedrock and reduce wave impact).
-The 2019 Monitoring Report for the seawall indicated that there has been minimal erosion to the adjoining natural bluff face, and the seawall remains in excellent condition.
+The 2022 Monitoring Report indicated that the improvements are in excellent condition.